-With a Probable Ore Reserve of 1.05 million ounces and Mineral Resources totalling 1.72 million ounces of gold, the Tulu Kapi gold project in Western Ethiopia is being rapidly progressed towards development.
+With a Probable Ore Reserve of 1.05 million ounces and Mineral Resources totalling 1.72 million ounces of gold, KEFI is advancing the Tulu Kapi Gold Project in Western Ethiopia towards development.

 The Tulu Kapi Mining Agreement between the Ethiopian Government and KEFI was formalised in April 2015.
-The terms include a 20-year Mining Licence, full permits for the development and operation of the Tulu Kapi gold project and a 5% Government free-carried interest.
+The terms include a 20-year Mining Licence, a 5% Government free-carried interest and full permits for the development and operation of Tulu Kapi.

 The Tulu Kapi gold deposit was discovered and mined on a small scale by an Italian consortium in the 1930’s.
 Nyota Minerals Limited acquired the licences in 2009 and then undertook extensive exploration and drilling which culminated in an initial DFS in in December 2012 based on a 2.0Mtpa processing plant and capital expenditure totalling $290 million.